uidaholib/collectionbuilder-cdm-template/pages/about.md

 ## About Special Collections

-Head Librarian M. Belle Sweet first brought up the notion of a 'special collection' in September 1933, when in a letter she designated part of an old, unused elevator shaft that had been made into a small room with shelves.
+Head Librarian, Mary Belle Sweet, first brought up the notion of a 'special collection' in September 1933.
+In a letter she designated part of an old, unused elevator shaft and it was made into a small room with shelves.
 She saw the need to protect from environmental injury and theft any books that were deemed rare, valuable, unique, or for any reason should be treated with care.

 <div class="text-center">
 <figure class="figure">